 Highlights of the museum include paintings by famed regional, national, and international artists such as Kiki Smith, María Magdalena Campos Pons, Rena Effendi, and Aganetha Dyck.
 Some of the exhibits in the museum include “The Plains of Sweet Regret,” “Bugs and Such,” “An African Affair,” and “In Our Own Words: Native Impressions.”

 If you’re around town, this museum is well worth a visit.
-It’s one of the main artistic landmarks in North Dakota.
+It’s one of the prominent artistic landmarks in North Dakota.

 2. Tour the Flood Memorial Monument